aspose-email-cloud/aspose-email-cloud-dotnet/README.md

 </details>

 ### Install Aspose.Email for Cloud via NuGet
-You can either directly use it in your project via source code or get [NuGet Package](https://www.nuget.org/packages/Aspose.Email-Cloud/).
+You can use it directly in your project via the source code or get a [NuGet Package](https://www.nuget.org/packages/Aspose.Email-Cloud/).
-From Package Manager:
+From the Package Manager:

 `PM> Install-Package Aspose.Email-Cloud`